scando1993/thingsboard.github.io/smart-metering.md

 </table>

-## Building end-to-end smart metering solutions with ThingsBoard
+## Building end-to-end smart metering solutions with Pacificsoft

-ThingsBoard IoT platform provides out-of-the-box components and APIs to dramatically drive down effort required to create smart metering solutions, resulting in highly improved time to market, reliability, and competitiveness of your solutions.
-By our estimates, companies may save up to 90% of their product development time when utilizing the following features and benefits of ThingsBoard:
+Pacificsoft IoT platform provides out-of-the-box components and APIs to dramatically drive down effort required to create smart metering solutions, resulting in highly improved time to market, reliability, and competitiveness of your solutions.
+By our estimates, companies may save up to 90% of their product development time when utilizing the following features and benefits of Pacificsoft:

 - Reliable and fault tolerant data collection for your smart water meters, energy monitors, smart energy meters, etc.;
 - Advanced, customizable [data visualization](/docs/user-guide/visualization/) for real-time and historical smart metering monitoring;